Fractionated CO2 laser for acne scarring

 What does the procedure involve?

-The procedure itself will take about half an hour and you will be provided with laser proof goggles or patches to protect your eyes.
+You will be provided with laser proof goggles or patches to protect your eyes.

 What happens after treatment?

 Your skin will look and feel like moderate sunburn.
-It may be swollen and slightly oozy for 24 hours, after which the skin surface will peel for three to seven days.
-Once the skin has healed, in about seven days, it may look pink for another three to six weeks.
-You can use make-up to cover it as soon as the skin has healed.
+It may be swollen and slightly oozy for 24 hours.
+After this the skin surface will peel for three to seven days.

-You should be prepared to take a week off work, contact sports and swimming.
 You will be given a detailed leaflet about how to look after your skin after the laser treatment.

 When will I see improvement?

-Improvement in scars can be seen from a week after treatment but the skin texture can continue to improve for three to six months.
+Improvement in scars can be seen from a week after treatment, but the skin texture can continue to improve for three to six months.

 What are the possible side-effects?

 Infection after CO2 laser treatment is possible but uncommon.
-If you have a history of cold sores you may be prescribed anti-viral medication to take before your treatment to prevent a flare-up of the cold sore virus.
+If you have a history of cold sores you may be prescribed anti-viral medication to take before treatment to prevent a flare-up of the cold sore virus.

 Who is not suitable for treatment?